>

 Comet 3I/ATLAS appears near the center of the this long-exposure composite.
 Fifteen two-minute exposures were processed and digitally added (centering on the comet) so that fainter details would become visible.
 Since the comet was moving during the shorter exposures, aligning all images to the comet results in the stars forming streaks.
 The comet’s main tail, seen extending to the upper left of the bright, fuzzy coma, shows several faint, intricate tendrils.
 Extending to the bottom right of the coma is a simpler, more pronounced “anti-tail” that points toward the Sun.
 Unlike the fainter tail, which is composed of lighter particles, the anti-tail consists of more massive particles that are not so easily pushed by the Sun’s light or solar wind.
 As such, the anti-tail helps trace the comet’s previous trek as it moves toward the upper left of the image.
 The numerous long, faint streaks are photobombing satellites.
 Credit: Billy Teets

 Comet 3I/ATLAS was determined to be an interstellar comet (originating from outside the solar system) because of its extreme trajectory – there is no way the Sun’s gravity alone could have resulted in its extreme velocity.
 As such, it is on a one-way trip through the solar system.
 3I/ATLAS made its closest approach to Mars back in early October where orbiting spacecraft (and even probes on the Martian surface) were able to image it.
 Some of the most anticipated images were obtained by NASA’s orbiting HiRISE probe; however, the government shutdown delayed the release of the imagery until just recently.
+In the end, HiRISE was only able to show a blob despite only being a couple million miles from the target.
 Comet 3I/ATLAS will make its closest approach to Earth on December 19th.
 In this case, “close” is a relative term as we will still be about 170 million miles from it (nearly twice the distance between the Earth and the Sun).
 In March 2026, it will be near Jupiter where NASA’s Juno spacecraft will try to image it.

 In the early morning hours of November 17, Dyer’s Dr. Billy Teets snapped a new series of images of the comet with the observatory’s remotely controlled 16″ telescope.
 With the comet still not far from the Sun in our sky, there was only about a half hour to image from the time it cleared the tree tops and other obstacles until the dawn sky began to compete with the faint traveler.
 As the comet continues to climb higher in the morning sky, more images will be acquired.